adamritter/fastgron/README.md

 These features need to be implemented to be mostly compatible with gron (and add a few more features):

-- Sort keys
 - Filter paths
-- Grep by regexp (Use RE2?
-It compiles very slowly, but probably good library)
 - Ungron
 - HTTP support
 - HTTPS support
 - Color terminal support
+- Grep by regexp (Use RE2?
+It compiles very slowly, but probably good library)